 GeneCards Summary for MIR639 Gene

 MIR639 (MicroRNA 639) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR639 include Mental Retardation, Autosomal Recessive 14.
+Among its related pathways are Metabolism and Fatty Acyl-CoA Biosynthesis.
 An important paralog of this gene is TECRL.

 UniProtKB/Swiss-Prot for MIR639 Gene

 Catalyzes the last of the four reactions of the long-chain fatty acids elongation cycle.
 This endoplasmic reticulum-bound enzymatic process, allows the addition of 2 carbons to the chain of long- and very long-chain fatty acids/VLCFAs per cycle.
 This enzyme reduces the trans-2,3-enoyl-CoA fatty acid intermediate to an acyl-CoA that can be further elongated by entering a new cycle of elongation.
 Thereby, it participates in the production of VLCFAs of different chain lengths that are involved in multiple biological processes as precursors of membrane lipids and lipid mediators.